erikvw/django-revision/README.md

 # django-revision

-Add a revision field class to your Django models to track your source code git revision at the time of data collection.
+Add a Django field class to your models to track the git revision with every model instance saved.
+(Uses GitPython)

 For example: